 Masking in the app is the most powerful one available on the app store, just tap on an area of the photo, and the app will mask out all the connected area with similar colors.
-Or you can use brush, lasso, polygon, global color similarity, rectangle, ellipse, linear, bi-linear, radial gradient, mask from image or mask from text masking tools.
-Mask a portion with this tool and that portion of the foreground image will become transparent and reveal the background.
+Or you can use brush, lasso, polygon, global color similarity, rectangle, ellipse, linear, bi-linear, radial gradient, mask from image, mask from text, magic mask and hair refine masking tools.
+Mask an area with this tool and that area of the foreground image will become transparent and reveal the background.

 Street iPhoneography is my favourite genre but it rarely gives me the opportunity to process in my preferred painterly / texture blended style.
 ‘Mrs Whistler?’ gave me an opportunity to combine both genres in a single image.

 To achieve a realistic freelensing / lensbaby effect through iPhoneography apps you have to define the focal plane and unfocus in a gradual way – not blur.
 This process looks at an alternative to my first freelensing workflow.

 This textured painterly floral iPhoneography image has raised the question, ‘Is it a painting or is it a photograph?’
 For this style of edit, my preferred style for still life images, that is the ultimate accolade.

 Textured painterly floral iPhoneography image.
 Although my floral images follow quite a tight workflow at the moment, I wanted to share a couple of learning points I took away from this piece of iPhoneography.